Home » Industry News » ADRs & Regulations » Caravan and Trailer Breakaway Kit

 by | Mar 30, 2016 | ADRs & Regulations, Industry News | 0 comments

-Caravan trailer breakaway kits legal requirements are same for all States and Territories except for NSW.
+The legal requirements for caravan trailer breakaway kits are the same for all states and territories.

 Important check: Have you checked the length of the lanyard is not so long that it failed to pull the pin with fully stretched chains?